puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 The upgrade process has been simplified by the removing the need to provide a staging directory for transferring data between the old MySQL databases used by 2.8.x and new PostgreSQL databases used in 3.x.
 Data is now piped directly between the old and new databases.

+#### Support for SELinux
+PE 3.1 includes new SELinux bindings for pe-ruby on EL5 and EL6.
+These bindings allow you to manage SELinux attributes of files and the `seboolean` and `semodule` types.
+These binding are available on preview basis and are not installed by default.
+They are included in the installation tarball in a package named `pe-ruby-selinux`.

 ### PE 3.0.1 (8/15/2013)

 #### Complete Upgrade Support